EmbeddedSystemClass/New-GPS-Additions/README.md

 # New-GPS-Additions
 crazyflie 1.0/2.0

+Date 2016.07.07

+>>>>Branch gtgps-7 - This commit contains the latest updates involving changes to function compassGyroBias() in compass.c.
+Gyro bias updates in imu_cf.c and thrust tilt compensation in controller_pid.c are included in this build.
+In order to enable gyro->yaw drift compensation using the calibrated compass, CFLAGS += -DGYRO_MAG_FUSION_ENABLE must be added to config.mk.

+Perhaps another qualification regarding eeprom retention of compass calibration values is that bootloading firmware into the crazyflie that is something other than a gtgps-6 or newer gtgps commit, will effectively erase the calibrations values.
+In this case, after downloading a gtgps-6 or newer commit, the compass will need to be calibrated once again.

 Date 2016.07.02

 >>>>Branch gtgps-6 - This commit contains the latest updates involving changes to function sensorsAcquire() in sensors_stock.c,